uwsampa/accept/docs/tutorial.md

 The dynamic feedback loop component of ACCEPT relies on a function that assesses the *quality* of a relaxed program's output.
 You write this function in a Python script that accompanies the source code of your program.

 To write your application's quality metric, create a file called `eval.py` alongside your source files.
 There, you'll define two Python functions: `load` and `score`.
+You never have to worry about calling these functions—the ACCEPT driver itself invokes them during the auto-tuning process.

 **Load function.** The `load` function takes no arguments.
 It loads and parses the output of one execution of the program and returns a data structure representing it.
 For example, you might parse a CSV file to get a list of floating-point numbers and return that.